anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The header field is completely opaque to the receiver.
 A Registrar MUST copy the header and return it unmodified in the return message.

+It is recommended to use the block option {{RFC7959}} and make sure that the block size allows the addition of the JPY header without violating MTU sizes.

 #Discovery {#jr-disc}

 It is assumed that Join Proxy seamlessly provides a coaps connection between Pledge and Registrar.
 In particular this section extends section 4.1 of {{RFC8995}} for the constrained case.